timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-03-15
+# Objectives for Today 2021-03-17

-- Update Key Performance Indicators
-- Update Weekly Topic in Discord (if possible)
-- Review and prioritize marketing plan (see unscheduled tasks)
-- Setup the woovit campaign as much as possible
-- Setup the KeyMailer campaign as much as possible
-- Double check email content for influencers (goes out tomorrow)
+- Update the Steam store page graphics with the new logo.
+- Begin writing an Upcoming Release for Steam about Eggcelerate!
-- Continue writing the email content for players.
+- Continue writing emails to players for the drip campaign.

 **Purpose**

 Start getting people to know about Eggcelerate!
-Bring the best Eggcelerate! possible to the World!